-Participant Aged 15 years or over, and In the Fernlaure et Assistance of DEC eligibility In the Employment Assistance phase of DES.
+Participant Aged 15 years or over, and eligibility In the Employment Assistance phase of DES.
 Participants can undertake EST multiple times if the EST provider agrees they would benefit.
 Referral Available EST places are shown on the Activity Management screen in ESSWeb Providers can refer participants to EST on this screen.
 When referring participants to an EST course, providers must: provide participants with any EST course prerequisites (for example a police check, personal protective equipment or a USB memory stick) make the participant aware of their responsibilities, such as recording attendance disclose relevant personal information of the participant, subject to their consent, to help manage the participant's referral and participation in an EST course ensure the EST provider has the information to complete a Risk Assessment.
 EST providers will check the participant's suitability of the course, including: contacting participants before they commence to check if the course is suitable contacting the DES provider to discuss any concerns it identifies, and rejecting the referral if it determines the participant would not benefit.
 Participation Providers must make any required changes to Job Plan to allow participation.
 The EST provider will end the referral if the participants does not attend the EST course within 7 business days of the start date.
 Best practice is for providers to work collaboratively with EST providers to support participants, and to encourage participants to attend their EST course.
-End of activity The EST provider will give the provider and participant an: Updated, professionally presented résumé identifying skills and experience Assessment which sets out: progress made by the participant the participant's performance against each of the course Learning Outcomes any units of competency completed industries and/or occupations suitable for the participant, considering the industries and/or occupations suitable for the participant, considering the participant's goals, skills and the local labour market recommended next steps the participant should take to pursue employment and/or training opportunities based on the participant's goals, skills and the local labour market.
+End of activity Updated, professionally presented résumé identifying skills and experience Assessment which sets out: progress made by the participant the participant's performance against each of the course Learning Outcomes any units of competency completed industries and/or occupations suitable for the participant, considering the participant's goals, skills and the local labour market recommended next steps the participant should take to pursue employment and/or training opportunities based on the participant's goals, skills and the local labour market.
 On completion of the EST course, providers should review the assessment provided by the EST provider of the participant's learning outcomes and recommended next steps.